SpikeInterface/spikeextractors/docs/available_extractors.rst

   pip install exdir

 So to use either of the Exdir extractors, you must install the python package exdir.
+The python packages that need to be installed to run all of the extractors are below,

+* exdir
+* h5py
+* pyintan
+* MEArec
+* pyopenephys
+* tridesclous